3 minute read

 What impact would a rate hike have on the fixed income market?

-The market has priced in at least one rate hike over the next year, while it is also saying there is a 68 per cent chance of a hike over the next six months.
+The market has priced in at least one rate hike over the next year, while it is also saying there is a 68% chance of a hike over the next six months.
 McCafferty called for two hikes over the next two years and the market has already priced in a significant amount of that.
 Overall, I can't see a rate hike having a major impact on the fixed income sector, although the timing of such a move could be a factor.
 The market isn't expecting interest rates to rise in August, but even if they were to go up next month I suspect the market would digest the news fairly easily.

-If the Bank does hike, it is likely to be in the second half of the next 12 months.
+If the Bank of England does hike, it is likely to be in the second half of the next 12 months.
 That is certainly what the market is pricing in.
 However, I am not certain the Bank will raise rates at all given the uncertainty.

 Have investors reacted to the recent spike in inflation?

-Gilt investors sold bonds after the unexpectedly close vote by the MPC in June and the yield on the 10-year benchmark has been rising steadily since.
+Investors in UK gilts sold bonds after the unexpectedly close vote by the MPC in June and the yield on the 10-year benchmark has been rising steadily since.
 Inflation data and hawkish comments from rate-setting members of the MPC have played a part.
 But the recent rise in yields is not confined to the UK.
 Ten-year German bund yields, and most other euro zone sovereign debt yields, along with US treasuries, have also been moving upwards as investors refocus on the outlook for global central bank policy.